Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 Change is good!
 There are several reasons why you might want to change domain name companies.
 A few good reasons include:

-• The service level you are receiving may require you to change domain registration companies • You may find a better registration deal or want to take advantage of a multi-year office
+• You may find a better registration deal or want to take advantage of a multi-year office

 Most people, incorrectly, believe they are tethered to the company with which they initially registered.
 Shop around for the best deals, and don't be afraid to change your registrar.